February 14, 2009

 This photo shows just how much spackling was required.

-the compound and prepare the walls for priming.
-By contrast, the wall in the background is sanded
+prepare the walls for priming.
+By contrast, the wall in the background is

 and ready for priming, while the foreground wall still requires sanding.